-Item No Assessment Requirement Comment 2016 Audit Classification NCO Response/Action Minister's Conditions of Approval PA 08_0144 (Mod 5) Sch.2, C1 The Proponent shall implement all reasonable and feasible measures to prevent and/or minimise any material harm to the environment that may result from the construction, operation or rehabilitation of the project.
+Item No Assessment Requirement Comment 2016 Audit Classification NCO Response/Action 2019 Status Minister's Conditions of Approval PA 08_0144 (Mod 5) Sch.2, C1 The Proponent shall implement all reasonable and feasible measures to prevent and/or minimise any material harm to the environment that may result from the construction, operation or rehabilitation of the project.
 NCO has exceeded noise criteria on two occasions during the audit period, and has received a Penalty Notice for disturbance of Aboriginal Cultural artefacts.
 The latter is considered to be of higher level of significance and hence subsequent risk classification than the noise exceedances.
 NC Refer below.
-Sch.2, C2 The Proponent shall carry out the project generally in accordance with the: (a) EA; and (b) conditions of this approval As above NC Refer below.
-Sch.4, C 1 (b) conditions of this approval.
-The Proponent shall ensure that the noise generated by the project does not exceed the levels set out in Table 1.
-Table 1: Impact assessment criteria dB(A) Day Evening Night Ocation Day Lengt5 minute) Laegt5 minute) All privately- owned residences Noise exceedances were recorded during the last three EPL reporting periods and were notified as required by the Noise Management Plan.
+Deemed as compliant during this audit.
+Sch.2, C2 The Proponent shall carry out the project generally in accordance with the: (a) EA; and (b) conditions of this approval.
+As above NC Refer below.
+Deemed as compliant during this audit.
+Sch.4, C 1 The Proponent shall ensure that the noise generated by the project does not exceed the levels set out in Table 1.
+Table 1: Impact assessment criteria dB(A) Day Evening Night Cation Laeg(15 minute) Laeg(15 minute) All privately-owned 35 35 35 45 residences Noise exceedances were recorded during the last three EPL reporting periods and were notified as required by the Noise Management Plan.
 Refer comments and recommendation for EPL L3.1 in relation to exceedance on noise criteria.
 NC The mine will continue to implement the NMP.
 Improvement opportunities will be reported in the relevant AR.
+Noise exceedances reported during the previous reporting period have been resolved.
+A new non-compliance has been raised during this audit as noise exceedances were recorded at different properties during the audit period.
 Sch.4, C4 The Proponent shall revise the Noise Management Plan for the Stage 1 project to encompass all proposed mine activities and potential impacts associated with noise management (Stages 1 and 2) and subsequently implement this revised version of the Noise Management Plan to the satisfaction of the Secretary.
-This Plan shall: (a) be prepared in consultation with EPA by a suitably qualified expert whose appointment has been approved by the Secretary; (b) be submitted to the Secretary for approval by 30 June 2011; (c) include a Noise Monitoring Program incorporating: real-time noise and temperature inversion monitoring; and attended noise monitoring to monitor the performance of the project; (d) include reactive noise control measures to manage noise impacts for sensitive receivers; and Initial submission of the Noise Management Plan was verified by the previous IEA.
+This Plan shall: (a) be prepared in consultation with EPA by a suitably qualified expert whose appointment has been approved by the Secretary; (b) be submitted to the Secretary for approval by 30 June 2011; (c) include a Noise Monitoring Program incorporating: • real-time noise and temperature inversion monitoring; and • attended noise monitoring to monitor the performance of the project; (d) include reactive noise control measures to manage noise impacts for sensitive receivers; and Initial submission of the Noise Management Plan was verified by the previous IEA.
 The current revision of the Noise Management Plan and its implementation generally meet the requirements of this condition.
 However, a number of exceedances of noise criteria have occurred over the audit period as reported against EPL condition L3.1.
 In one instance meteorological conditions were not determined as required by the NMP (refer EPL L3.5) Refer also Sch.
 4 Condition 1 above.
 The above noise exceedances and not determining meteorological conditions can be attributed to not adequately implementing the NMP.
 NC The mine will continue the negotiations for purchase the Merriman property and/or the implementation of the NMP.
+Merriman property has been acquired.
+Deemed as compliant during this audit, noting that negotiations for purchase of additional properties and implementation of NMP are still underway.